thierno953/Kubernetes/README.md

 ## What is Kubectl

 - kubectl is the command line utility using which we can interact with k8s cluster
-- Uses APIs provided by API server to interact.
+- Uses APIs provided by API server to interact
-- Also known as the kube command line tool or kubectl or kube control.
+- Also known as the kube command line tool or kubectl or kube control
 - Used to deploy and manage applications on a Kubernetes

 ## Minikube